Change your MDM authority

 Devices that are either powered off or offline during (or shortly after) the change in MDM authority connect to and synchronize with the service under the new MDM authority when they are powered on and online.

-- There is an interim period when a device is offline during the change in MDM authority and when that device checks in to the service.
-To help ensure that the device remains protected and functional during this interim period, the following will remain on the device for up to seven days (or until the device connects with the new MDM authority and receives new settings that will overwrite the existing ones):
+There is an interim period when a device is offline during the change in MDM authority and when that device checks in to the service.
+To help ensure that the device remains protected and functional during this interim period, the following profiles remain on the device for up to seven days (or until the device connects with the new MDM authority and receives new settings that overwrite the existing ones):

 - E-mail profile

 - Cert profile